Key Takeaways Key Takeaways

 Causes of Childhood OCD

 When children show signs of OCD, some parents feel guilty and ashamed.
 While there is no single known cause of OCD, researchers agree that parents should not feel as though they did something wrong.
-Children can develop OCD even when they have an idyllic life, so parenting is not to blame for this disorder.
+The exact cause of OCD in children is not well-understood, and it likely involves a combination of genetic, neurological, behavioral, cognitive, and environmental factors.

 In some rare cases, an infection can cause pediatric autoimmune neuropsychiatric disorders associated with streptococcal infections, or PANDAS for short.
 This can cause OCD in children after having strep throat.
 While this diagnosis is rare and controversial, it’s important for parents to know about the possibility.